LAPR5-043/sem_5_24_25_043/Docs/Sprint1/UserStories/LAPR5/us513/readme.md

 **Dependencies/References:**

-*Regarding this requirement we understand that it does not have any dependencies to other user stories.*
+*Regarding this requirement we understand that it has a dependency regarding US 5.1.8 because the patient needs to be already registered in the system is order to self-register as a user in the system.*

 ## 3. Analysis